 75.000 individuals.
-Among other birds that thrive on Grímsey are Shag, Arctic Tern, Black Guillemot, Razorbill and Northern Fulmar which all together with the Puffin create an extraordinary symphony of birdlife.
-There is a daily boat tour available from Drangsnes to Grimsey and it takes only 10 minutes to sail to the island.

-The Garden Skrúður holds an important place in the Icelandic history of gardening.
+Among other birds that thrive on Grímsey are Shag, Arctic Tern, Black Guillemot, Razorbill and Northern Fulmar which all together with the Puffin create an extraordinary symphony of birdlife. takes only 10 minutes to sail to the island.
+18 The Garden Skrúður The Garden Skrúður holds an important place in the Icelandic history of gardening.
 Skrúður is a vegetable garden on the shore of one of the Westfjords of Iceland, close to the Arctic Circle.
 Laid out on an incline facing south-west towards the Dýrafjörður inlet, it is backed by a grim chain of glacier-eroded mountains.
 Beside it stand a church and the guesthouse Núpur.
 The garden was opened in 1909, the brain-child of the Reverend Sigtryggur Guðlaugsson (1862-1959) who, with his brother Kristinn, had started a school at Núpur a few years earlier.
-In 2013 Skrúður won the International Carlo Scarpa Prize for Gardens, awarded by the Benetton Foundation since 1990, possibly the world's only prize awarded to locations.
+In 2013 Skrúður won the International Carlo Scarpa Prize for Gardens, awarded by the Benetton